Diagnosed With A Tongue Or Lip Tie? Or Think Your Baby Might Have A Tie?

 - Tight muscles (Hypertonic)

 WHERE TO START

-- Set up an office appointment here , located in Ooltewah, conveniently located within minutes of Chattanooga’s preferred local tie release providers.
-(In-home visits available) in-home visits here.
+- Schedule a consult for Lactation Therapy.
+In-home or office appointment here , located in Ooltewah, conveniently located within minutes of Chattanooga’s preferred local tie release providers.
+(Office is under construction🚧 at this time).
+If you use Dr Wright with Chattanooga Tongue Tie Center, I will meet you there if we work our schedules out.
 For more available times please text me at 423-619-3622.

-- Office or In-home may be covered at 100% with no out-of- pocket fees.
+- Office, In-home, and Telehealth may be covered at 100% with no out-of- pocket fees for 6 or more visits!
+Additional visit are based on medical necessity.
 Check coverage with Ashley Lucas, RN, IBCLC here Lactation Network.

 - We will discuss concerns and questions, what to expect with the procedure, refer you to our preferred laser providers and body workers, observe a feeding at the breast or bottle.
-I will provide education on suck training exercises that you will start before the release based on the oral evaluation.
-You will get a detailed individualized care plan after our visits for the best success with healing and oral function, so you can feel confident and focus on comforting your little one after the procedure.
+I will provide education on Lactation therapy which includes suck training exercises that you will start before the release based on the individualized oral evaluation.
+You will get a detailed care plan after our visits for the best success with healing and oral function, so you can feel confident and focus on comforting your little one after the procedure.